- Building Services

 - Student Outcome Data

 - University Directory

 Metropolitan State University appreciates and acknowledges the dedication and hard work of faculty and advisors to foster student success.
-The Excellence in Advising and Excellence in Teaching Awards is a means for students to nomnate faculty and advisors to receive official recognition at the annual Fall Teaching Workshop.
+The Excellence in Advising and Excellence in Teaching Awards is a means for students to nominate faculty and advisors to receive official recognition at the annual Fall Teaching Workshop.

 Access to nomination forms:

 The Teaching and Advising Award winners are announced and honored during the annual Fall Faculty Conference.

 Current Advisors and Faculty Award Recipients: